 - A down screen on roll for shooter

 - A wide screen in corner for shooter

 - A late slip

 IV: TEACHING POINTS

-– stay away from sideline (if on a side, baseline or corner P&R)
+– Stay away from the sideline (if on a side, baseline, or corner P&R)

 – Use misdirection dribbles and change speed

 – Wait for screener to have two feet set

 – Get your D even or below screen